kyojig/csgo_kns/README.md

 ```
 git clone https://github.com/https://github.com/kyojig/csgo_kns
 ```
-`csgo_kns` folder should have been succesfully created, containing all the source files.
+`csgo_kns` folder should have been succesfully created, containing all the source files